intellij-rust/intellij-rust/CONTRIBUTING.md

 # Contributing

-To find an problem to work on, look for [up-for-grab](https://github.com/intellij-rust/intellij-rust/labels/up%20for%20grab) issues on Github, or, even better, try to fix a problem you face yourself when using the plugin.
+To find a problem to work on, look for [up-for-grab](https://github.com/intellij-rust/intellij-rust/labels/up%20for%20grab) issues on Github, or, even better, try to fix a problem you face yourself when using the plugin.

 When choosing an issue, you can navigate by the `E-` labels.
-They describes an experience needed to solve an issue (`E-easy`, `E-medium`, `E-hard` or `E-unknown`).
+They describe an experience needed to solve an issue (`E-easy`, `E-medium`, `E-hard` or `E-unknown`).
-The `E-mentor` label means that someone know how to fix the issue and most likely they provided some instructions about how to fix it, links to the relevant code and so on.
-If you looking for good first issue, `E-mentor`-labeled one is the best choice.
+The `E-mentor` label means that someone knows how to fix the issue and most likely they provided some instructions about how to fix it, links to the relevant code and so on.
+If you are looking for a good first issue, `E-mentor`-labeled one is the best choice.

 See [worklist](https://github.com/intellij-rust/intellij-rust/wiki/Worklist) to learn